 Compliance system

-At this stage of legislative train the preferable option for the new ETS is to mirror analogous, existing compliance system for stationary industrial installations and aircraft operators.
+The preferable option for the new ETS was to mirror analogous, existing compliance system for stationary industrial installations and aircraft operators.

 The European Commission argues that such a move has numerous advantages, in particular: